If at first you don’t succeed…

 Substance abuse changes the function of the brain, and many things can trigger drug cravings within the brain.
 It’s critical for those in treatment, especially those treated at drug rehabilitation programs to learn how to recognize, avoid, and cope with the triggers they are likely to be exposed to after treatment.

 Treatment in drug rehabilitation programs should take these problems into account, because they can increase the risk of drug relapse and broken lives if left unaddressed.
+Finding a facility that specializes in co-occurring disorders can make a significant difference in the effectiveness of your treatment.
+Certified facilities focus on mental health counseling and aftercare to en

 Stress is often a contributing factor to relapse, and users who are reentering society face many challenges and stressors such reuniting with family members, securing housing, and complying with recovery program requirements.